 Earl S. Kalland Professor of Old Testament and Semitic Languages; Editor of the Denver Journal

 Dr. Richard Hess, professor of Old Testament and Semitic languages, joined the faculty in 1997.
-He is the editor of the Denver Journal, Denver Seminary’s online theological review journal, and the Bulletin for Biblical Research.
+He is the editor of the Denver Journal, Denver Seminary’s online theological review journal, and has recently retired after ten years as editor of the Bulletin for Biblical Research.
 He is also the founder and editor of the Bulletin’s Supplement Series and is a member of a dozen scholarly societies.

 Dr. Hess earned a PhD from Hebrew Union College, an MDiv and a ThM from Trinity Evangelical Divinity School, and a BA from Wheaton College.
 He has done postdoctoral research at universities in Chicago, Jerusalem, Cambridge, Sheffield, and Münster, and has held National Endowment for the Humanities, Fulbright, and Tyndale House (Cambridge) postdoctoral fellowships and grants.
 He was lecturer in Old Testament and Hebrew at International Christian College, Scotland, and Reader in Old Testament at Roehampton University, London.
-Having lectured at more than one hundred scholarly societies, universities, and colleges, he has recently given invited lectures at SAIACS, Bangalore; Min Zu University, Beijing; Lancaster Bible College Graduate School; Faraday Institute, Cambridge University; New Orleans Baptist Theological Seminary; Hebrew Union College, Cincinnati; and Whitely College, Melbourne.
+Having lectured at more than one hundred scholarly societies, universities, and colleges, he has recently given invited lectures at SAIACS, Bangalore; Min Zu University, Beijing; Irish Bible Institute, Dublin; Oregon State University, Corvallis; and Denver University.

 Dr. Hess is a member of the Committee on Bible Translation for the New International Version.
-He serves as Old Testament and archaeology editor for the forthcoming NIV Study Bible.
-Dr. Hess has also worked for the New International Version, the New American Bible, the Holman Standard Christian Bible, the English Standard Version,and The Common English Bible translations of the Old Testament.
+He served as associate editor for the NIV Zondervan Study Bible.
+Dr. Hess has also worked for the New International Version, the New American Bible, the Holman Standard Christian Bible, the English Standard Version, and The Common English Bible translations of the Old Testament.
 He is an editor of a series of commentaries on the Septuagint and has translated books of the Septuagint for Logos Bible Software.

 Dr. Hess has authored 8 books, including volumes on religion (Israelite Religions: A Biblical and Archaeological Survey), ancient Near Eastern subjects (Amarna Personal Names and Names in the Study of Biblical History), Genesis (Studies in the Personal Names of Genesis 1-11), and commentaries on Leviticus, Joshua, and the Song of Songs.
-He has edited 14 books,, most recently R. Hawkins' The Iron Age I Structure on Mount Ebal and a collection of studies, Critical Issues in Early Israelite History; and commentaries on Septuagint texts such as 1 Esdras and Genesis.
-In addition to several hundred book reviews and dictionary articles, Dr. Hess has published more than 100 scholarly articles in collected essays and journals such as Biblica, Biblical Archaeologist, Bulletin for Biblical Research, Catholic Biblical Quarterly, Themelios,Tyndale Bulletin, Vetus Testamentum, and Zeitschrift fuer die alttestamentliche Wissenschaft.
-Current research projects include commentaries on the books of Genesis and Kings, an Introduction to the Old Testament, Hebrew grammar, and the study of ancient Near Eastern texts related to the Old Testament.
+He has edited or co-edited 33 books, most recently Ancient Israel’s History: An Introduction to Issues and Sources (co-editor B. T. Arnold); Reading Scripture Deeply (co-editor R. Richards); Sacred Ritual: A Study of the West Semitic Ritual Calendars in Leviticus 23 and the Akkadian Text Emar 446 (B. C. Babcock); and commentaries on Septuagint texts such as Baruch and the Epistle of Jeremiah: A Commentary Based on the Texts in Codex Vaticanus (S. A. Adams).
+In addition to several hundred book reviews and dictionary articles, Dr. Hess has published more than 100 scholarly articles in collected essays and journals such as Biblica, Biblical Archaeologist, Bulletin for Biblical Research, Catholic Biblical Quarterly, Themelios,Tyndale Bulletin, Vetus Testamentum, and Zeitschrift für die alttestamentliche Wissenschaft.
+Current research projects include commentaries on the books of Genesis and Kings, an Introduction to the Old Testament, Israelite Religions, and the study of ancient Near Eastern texts related to the Old Testament.

 View Dr. Rick Hess' upcoming travel schedule